-- Images may be displayed briefly at low resolution while being read from the memory card or internal memory. - If you are viewing an image that was captured using face detection (\(\sum\{61}\)) or pet detection (\(\sum\{45}\)), these images will be rotated and displayed automatically in full-frame playback mode, based on the orientation of the faces detected, except for images captured with Continuous, BSS, or Multi-shot 16 (\(\sum\{37}\)). - The orientation of images can be changed using Rotate image (QQ67) in the playback menu.
+- Images may be displayed briefly at low resolution immediately after switching to the next or previous image. - If you are viewing an image that was captured using face detection (\(\subseteq\) 46), the image will be rotated and displayed automatically in full-frame playback mode, based on the orientation of the faces detected, except for images captured with Continuous, BSS, Multi-shot 16 (\(\subseteq\) 37), or Subject tracking (\(\subseteq\) 38). - The orientation of images can be changed using Rotate image (\$\square\$71) in the playback menu.